sum1won/summod/README.md

 Spring Hawks: 20->30 gems, summons 5+->12++ (prot 0->2)

-Watcher: Can be transported to an adjacent province for the first month it exists, after which it becomes immobile.
+Watcher: can be transported to an adjacent province for the first month it exists, after which it becomes immobile.

 Wyvern: (size 5->4, prot 12->13 +talons attack)